opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 ## Extended Reading

-In general, above method can complete the layout of the common custom needs support, but for some need to drag and change size, view, switching functions of customization scenarios, it would be more complicated to start writing directly with native HTML and the interaction is inconsistent.
+In general, above methods can complete the layout requirements of common custom, but for some needs, such as, drag and change size, view, switching functions of customization scenarios, it would be more complicated to start writing directly with native HTML, and the interaction is inconsistent.
 OpenSumi provides several types of basic components that can be used to build layouts.

 - The Layout Basic components
   - BoxPanel，a common Flex layout component that supports Flex layouts in different directions
   - SplitPanel，a class of BoxPanel that Supports mouse drag and drop to change the size
 - Slot renderer implementation component
-  - Accordion，accordion component，support SplitPanel's all capabilities，as well as the control of folding and expanding subview panels
+  - Accordion，accordion component，support all capabilities of SplitPanel，as well as the control of folding and expanding subview panels
   - TabBar，a multi-tab management component, supports view activation, folding, expansion, and switching, and supports Tab drag to change position
   - TabPanel，Tab rendering component.
 Its sidebar is Panel Title + Accordion.
 The bottom column is the ordinary React view